leventkaracan/VidStabFormer/README.md

 Preparation:

+test environment packages are in packages.txt.
+We will prepare it as yaml file soon!

 Download our latest model: https://drive.google.com/file/d/1vsUKHu6zNrP12Qeeqho_-ppuMunx-zWU/view?usp=sharing and put it inside the "models" folder.

 Clone https://github.com/sniklaus/pytorch-pwc inside model folder.
 We only used a modified version of its backwarp function.